twisted-pear/ipx_wrap/README.md

 So to put an interface with MAC address `00:11:22:33:44:55` into IPX network `0xdeadcafe`, you would assign it an address of the form `<32-bit prefix>:dead:cafe:0011:22ff:fe33:4455`.

+Neighbor solicitations sent by the configured interface will be intercepted, modified into an appropriate neighbor advertisement and sent back to the interface.
+This is possible because the MAC address is always part of the IPX address.

 Currently the destination socket address is used to encode the protocol number (UDP, ICMPv6, TCP etc.).